 Either way, ensure you’re thorough here, as many places on a helmet will collect dirt and are easy to miss when cleaning.

 An example is the rubber seal that acts as a gasket between the helmet and visor- these will often have recesses that need special attention to get all the grime out.

 Now that all the actual cleaning is done, you can start to put your helmet back together.
 Before you do, though, you can spray the inside of the shell with some air freshener or similar anti odour product- make sure it’s non-aerosol, as the solvents in spray cans can wreak havoc with the foam in your helmet and render it useless.

 Clip in all your linings and pads, being careful to line up and attach them by all available points, and reattach your visor.

-Check the action in the hinges to make sure you’ve done this right and it won’t fly off at speed or on being lifted and, you’re done.
+Check the action in the hinges to ensure you’ve done this right and it won’t fly off at speed or on being lifted, and you’re done.

 You can look forward to a sweet smelling, bacteria and dead insect free helmet experience- at least until the next rain.